Installation & Usage¶

 # cd into main directory

-cd vendor/chill-project/main
+cd vendor/chill-project/chill-bundles

 # download deps